mjohnson7cd/AI-voice-assistant/README.md

-# AI-voice-assisstant
+# Code your own voice assistant
-A voice assistant that uses ai for speech recognition.
+You can add additional functionality with python code.
+Search for documentation for the libraries used.